 Option Description unattendedmodeui Specifies the interaction level for the unattended installation. <interaction level=""></interaction> The allowed values are: none: This is the default mode for unattended installations.
 In this mode, the installer does not display any prompts or progress information. minimal: In this mode, the installer does not display any prompts, but it provides the progress information through pop-up windows. minimalWithDialogs: In this mode, the installer displays some prompts, and it provides the progress information through pop-up windows. optionfile <filename></filename> Specifies the name of the option file.
-Provide the full path if the file does not reside in the current directory. new-install-dir <new-install-dir></new-install-dir> Windows only.
-Specifies the installation path for NetVault Backup.
+Provide the full path if the file does not reside in the current directory. new-install-dir <new- install-dir&gt;</new- Windows only.
+Specifies the installation path for NetVault.
 If the path contains spaces, enclose it in quotation marks ("").
-The default installation path for NetVault Backup is same as your existing installation path.
-For example: On Windows machine, if the existing installation path of NetVault Backup in Hybrid environment is "C:\Program Files (x86)\Quest\NetVault Backup" then during migration to Pure 64 environment the default installation path is "C:\Program Files\Quest\NetVault Backup" new-db-dir <new-db-dir></new-db-dir> Specifies the installation path for NetVault Database.
-This parameter can only be specified for NetVault Backup Server installations.
+The default installation path for NetVault is same as your existing installation path.
+For example: On Windows machine, if the existing installation path of NetVault in Hybrid environment is "C:\Program Files (x86) \Quest\NetVault" then during migration to Pure 64 environment the default installation path is "C:\Program Files\Quest\NetVault"

+Option Description new-db-dir <new-db- dir&gt;</new-db- Specifies the installation path for NetVault Database.
+This parameter can only be specified for NetVault Server installations.
 If the path contains spaces, enclose it in quotation marks (" ").
-The default database directory path for NetVault Backup is same as your existing database path.
-For example: On Windows machine, if the existing database path of NetVault Backup in Hybrid environment is "C:\Program Files (x86)\Quest\NetVault Backup\db" then during migration to Pure64 environment the default database path is "C:\Program Files\Quest\NetVault Backup\db".
-On a Linux machine, the default path for both Hybrid and Pure 64 environments is /usr/netvault/db. db-backup-dir <db- backup-dir></db- Specifies the installation path for NetVault Database.
-This parameter can only be specified for NetVault Backup Server installations.
+The default database directory path for NetVault is same as your existing database path.
+For example: On Windows machine, if the existing database path of NetVault in Hybrid environment is "C:\Program Files (x86)\Quest\NetVault\db" then during migration to Pure64 environment the default database path is "C:\Program Files\Quest\NetVault\db".
+On a Linux machine, the default path for both Hybrid and Pure 64 environments is /usr/netvault/db. db-backup-dir <db- backup-dir&gt;</db- Specifies the installation path for NetVault Database.
+This parameter can only be specified for NetVault Server installations.
 If the path contains spaces, enclose it in quotation marks (" ").
-The default stage directory path for NetVault Backup is same as your existing database path.
-For example: On Windows machine, if the existing database path of NetVault Backup in Hybrid environment is "C:\Program Files (x86)\Quest\NotYault Rackup\db" then during migration to

-• On a Linux machine, the default path for both Hybrid and Pure 64 environments is /usr/netvault/db.
+The default stage directory path for NetVault is same as your existing database path. • For example: On Windows machine, if the existing database path of NetVault in Hybrid environment is "C:\Program Files (x86)\Quest\NetVault\db" then during migration to Pure64 environment the default database path is "C:\Program Files\Quest\NetVault\db".
+On a Linux machine, the default path for both Hybrid and Pure 64 environments is /usr/netvault/db.